Anele0722/Creating-an-NFT-/README.md

 #### ERC-721 Token
 The ERC-721 token is a standard interface for non-fungible tokens on the Ethereum blockchain.
 The smart contract implementation follows the ERC-721 standard and includes the following functions:

-+ totalSupply: returns the total supply of tokens
++ **totalSupply**: returns the total supply of tokens
-+ balanceOf: returns the balance of tokens for a given address
++ **balanceOf**: returns the balance of tokens for a given address
-+ ownerOf: returns the owner of a given token ID
++ **ownerOf**: returns the owner of a given token ID
-+ approve: approves a spender to transfer ownership of a given token ID
++ **approve**: approves a spender to transfer ownership of a given token ID
-+ getApproved: returns the approved spender for a given token ID
++ **getApproved**: returns the approved spender for a given token ID
-+ setApprovalForAll: sets or unsets the approval of a third party to manage all of the sender's tokens
++ **setApprovalForAll**: sets or unsets the approval of a third party to manage all of the sender's tokens
 + isApprovedForAll: returns whether a given operator is approved to manage all of the sender's tokens
-+ transferFrom: transfers the ownership of a given token ID from one address to another
++ **transferFrom**: transfers the ownership of a given token ID from one address to another
-+ safeTransferFrom: transfers the ownership of a given token ID from one address to another, with an additional data parameter to prevent accidental transfers
++ **safeTransferFrom**: transfers the ownership of a given token ID from one address to another, with an additional data parameter to prevent accidental transfers
-+ safeTransferFrom: transfers the ownership of a given token ID from one address to another, with an additional data parameter to prevent accidental transfers
++ **safeTransferFrom**: transfers the ownership of a given token ID from one address to another, with an additional data parameter to prevent accidental transfers

 ## NFT Metadata
 The NFT metadata is stored in a separate JSON file for each token ID.
 The metadata includes a name, description, and image URL.
 The JSON file is stored on a IPFS (InterPlanetary File System) node and the CID (Content Identifier) is stored in the smart contract.